Manta-Network/MIPS/address_management.md

-# Address / Wallet Spec
+# MIP1: Wallet and Address specification

+Contents of this specification are provisional until launch of Manta mainnet.

-## Overview
+## Addresses

 Manta uses two kind of addresses

-- _public addresses_: substrate standard addresses with Manta's SS58 prefix (Manta's SS58 prefix will not be rolled out in the first stage of the testnet, i.e. testent alpha)
+- _public addresses_: Substrate standard addresses with Manta's SS58 prefix (Manta's SS58 prefix will not be rolled out in the first stage of the testnet, i.e. testent alpha)
   _TODO: add the specific address types we support here_
-- _shielded addresses_: a one time, private address that uses for privitated coins
+- _shielded addresses_: Addresses that may receive private coins on Manta network, e.g. private DOT.
+Addresses are specific to coin type e.g. it is not possible to send private DOT to a private WETH address.
+Address re-use is a privacy leak.

 Testnet addresses should also have distinct prefixes to prevent confusion between testnet and mainnet addresses.

-## Background (BIP 44)
+## Wallets

+### Background (BIP44)

 https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki